 John Eric T. Francia was elected as Director, President, and CEO of the Company on 9 May 2019, effective 15 May 2019.
 He is the President and Chief Executive Officer of AC Energy, Inc. He has been a Managing Director and member of the Management Committee of Ayala Corporation since 2009.
 He is a Director of AC Energy Philippines, Inc. ("ACEPH"), a publicly listed company.
-He is also a member of the Board of Directors of the following companies within the Ayala Group: Purefoods International Limited, AC Education, Inc., AC College of Enterprise and Technology, Inc., AC Ventures Holding Corp., Ayala Aviation Corporation, Zapfam, Inc., Northwind Power Development Corporation, North Luzon Renewable Energy Corporation, Light Rail Manila Corporation, AC Infrastructure Holdings Corporation, MCX Tollway, Inc., and others.
+He is also a member of the Board of Directors of the following companies within the Ayala Group: Purefoods International Limited, AC Education, Inc., AC Ventures Holding Corp., Ayala Aviation Corporation, Zapfam, Inc., Northwind Power Development Corporation, North Luzon Renewable Energy Corporation, Light Rail Manila Corporation, AC Infrastructure Holdings Corporation, MCX Tollway, Inc., Ayala Healthcare Holdings, Inc., Ayala Hotels, Inc., Michigan Holdings, Inc. and others.
 He received his undergraduate degree in Humanities and Political Economy (Magna Cum Laude) from the University of Asia & the Pacific.
 He then completed his master's degree in Management Studies at the University of Cambridge in the United Kingdom, graduating with First Class Honors.